 A professional services provider I know does a pretty good job of marketing.
-He’s got a good location in downtown Decatur and a presence on social media.
-Being a small office, it’s not a huge presence, but you can find him on Foursquare, Facebook and Google+, plus reviews on Yelp and Kudzu and listings on local search engines like Yahoo.
+He’s got a good, downtown location and a presence on social media.
+Being a small office, it’s not a huge presence, but you can find him on Twitter, Facebook and LinkedIn, plus reviews on Yelp and Kudzu and listings on local search engines like Yahoo.

 I never get unwanted phone calls from this provider, and I do sometimes get invitations to provide feedback on the office’s performance.
 When I call the office someone almost always answers right away and politely helps me with whatever I need.
 It’s the perfect relationship, right?

 You’d think so, but it’s not.
 In fact, I really don’t like him and would have found a new provider already if I weren’t so lazy.
 (There used to be another team member whom I did like and respect, and I stayed for many years based on the strength of that relationship.
 When he retired, I decided to move on but haven’t gotten around to it yet.)
 So what’s wrong here?

 It’s very basic.
 He’s not connecting on a personal level.
 When I go into the office there’s not much eye contact, no sense of enthusiasm to see me and I always get a vague feeling that he wishes he had made a different career choice.
 I’m not talking about a failure to throw me a party and beg me to marry him – just to express some semblance of appreciation that he’s alive and a long-term client is present.
 I want him to feign a modicum of joy or something, like the way most of us say “Good morning!” when we’d really prefer to have remained in bed.